 Remember that the impression you make on people in the digital space equates to what they think of you personally.

 • Make sure any calls to action are easy and intuitive (call, fill in the form etc) must be simple, easy to find and self explanatory.

 • Use bespoke photography if you can: Yourself, your van, wearing your company clothing etc. A high-quality image of yourself (smiling) and looking professional at work is a great start.
 It’s important to note images can be videos too.

-• Logos from trusted trade organisations that customers associate with.
+• Logos from trusted trade organisations or chimney sweep organisations that customers associate with.

 • Good quality copy that reinforces the images and the customers’ expectations.
 In other words the images will tell the story and the words will reinforce, elaborate and give the customer what they are searching for.

 Our Picture below says: trusting, happy, traditional chimney sweep without using any words.

 Finally; your website must be responsive, which is the technology that allows your website to work on mobile and tablets as well as computer in the most efficient manner.
 What is the user experience of your home page?
 Keep it simple but smart.
 The information or image must immediately convey your message or people won’t hang around!

 If your reading this blog then you probably found it through Facebook or another social channel.